Planning your Number Day is as easy as...

 Make your fundraising even more magnificent with some colourful bunting.

 Assembly plan, presentation and video

-We’ve got some fun ideas for Number Day games that can be done in small groups and class bubbles.
+We’ve got some fun ideas for Number Day games that can be done in small groups.

 The teacher hides a variety of coloured balls or cards around the playground.
 The class is split into teams, and the coloured balls/cards are given a number value, ie: blue = 4.
 The teams need to collect as many as they can.
 The team with the highest value of the balls wins.